-Medicare Part DPrescription drugs
+Medicare Part D Prescription drugs

-Medicare Advantage plans or Medicare Cost plans
+Medicare Advantage or Medicare Cost plans

-Medicare prescription drug plans (PDPs)
+Stand-alone Medicare prescription drug plans (PDPs)

-- If you buy a PDP, you can add its drug coverage to your Original Medicare (Parts A and B) or a Medicare Advantage or Medicare Cost plan without Part D drug coverage.
+- If you buy a stand-alone PDP, you can add its drug coverage to your Original Medicare (Parts A and B) or Medicare Supplement plan.

 How do I sign up for Medicare D?